morphy76/g-fe-server/README.md

 Logging is enriched by contextual information:

 - an _ownership_ dictionary to trace the attribution of the operation, in particular logical user organizations like tenants, subscriptions and stuff like that;
-- a _correlation_ dictionary to trace the operation correlation, using the OTEL SDK, across decoupled or hierarchical operations: the log is enriched with the span_id and the trace_id.
+- a _correlation_ dictionary to trace the operation correlation, using the OTEL SDK, across decoupled or hierarchical operations: the log is enriched with the span_id and the trace_id;
+- a _timing_ dictionary to trace the operation duration, in particular the time spent in the HTTP stack and in the business logic;
+- a _routing_ dictionary to trace the GO runtime information.

 #### Routing

-Routing is hierarchical, `cmd/serve.go` prepares the server context and moves on to `internal/server/main_handler.go` to build the hierarchy Known/non-functional handlers are in the `internal/http/handlers` package:
+Routing is hierarchical, `cmd/serve.go` prepares the server context and moves on to `internal/http/handlers/main_handler.go` to build the hierarchy.

+Core handlers are in the `internal/http/handlers` package:

 - `auth` for authentication routes: login, login callback, front-channel logout and back-channel logout;
 - `health` for health probes;
+- `openapi` to serve the OpenAPI specification which is statically documented in the `api` package;
 - `static` to serve the static content of the front end application.

 #### Infrastructural dependencies, functional modules and dependency injection